jbrein/weather-vue/README.md

 # Weather API Webpage
 This application creates a webpage, using the JavaScript framework Vue JS, for the purpose of consuming the openweathermap.org API.
 For the sake of simplicity, all zipcodes are assumed to be within the United States.
+Starter code is from the Tech Elevator Capstone project.
 ## NOTE
 The application uses a constant called **API_KEY** inside WeatherService.js within the services package.
 Currently it is set to *"Your API Key here!"*.
 To have the application execute successfully, you must visit https://home.openweathermap.org/users/sign_up to get a free api key and replace the constant with your own.
 ## Instructions